open-telemetry/oteps/text/0156-columnar-encoding.md

 #### Serialization/Compression Time Analysis

-This section compares the time spent creating, serializing, compressing, decompressing and deserializing batches of metrics with OTLP and OTLP Arrow while looking to optimize message size (Zlib for OTLP and Zstd for OTLP Arrow).
+This section compares the time spent creating, serializing, compressing, decompressing and deserializing batches of metrics with OTLP and OTel Arrow while looking to optimize message size (Zlib for OTLP and Zstd for OTel Arrow).
 In both cases, the data producer delivers the metrics in a row-oriented approach.
 The Arrow OTLP implementation therefore integrate the row-to-column conversion time.